paul-gibbons/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

             inference.retro_inference.reuse_top=False \
             prompt="Question: Who is the current president of the US in 2024?
 Answer:" \
             neighbors=["The president of the US in 2024 is Joe Biden","The president of the US in 2024 is Joe Biden","The president of the US in 2024 is Joe Biden"]

-Set the retro_model_file to use the nemo file generated in the pre-training step.
-After launching the server, copy-paste the URL from the terminal into your browser.
-Use the specified username and password to log in and have fun experimenting with the RETRO model.

 References
 ************